-- Pupils have 10 minutes reading time.
-They must be instructed to read only The Monster of the Common section of the reading booklet, It's a Dog's Life.
+- Pupils have 5 minutes reading time.
+They must be instructed to read only the Contents Page and first two sections (pages 3-7) of the reading booklet.
 They must not look at the questions in the Reading answer booklet during this time. - Pupils must be instructed to stop reading when they reach the bottom of page 7. - Pupils have 25 minutes to answer the questions.
-They must be instructed to answer Part 1 only of the Reading answer booklet, stopping at the bottom of page 7. - Pupils should be advised to work through Part 1 of the Reading answer booklet, referring only to the section of the reading booklet titled The Monster of the Common as necessary.
+They must be instructed to answer Part 1 only of the Reading answer booklet, stopping at the bottom of page 6. - Pupils should be advised to work through Part 1 only of the Reading answer booklet, referring only to the contents page and first two sections of the reading booklet as necessary.
 If they cannot answer a question, they should move on and return to it later. - Pupils should be reminded of the time halfway through the test and 5 minutes before the end. - Pupils should be told that if they are unsure about what to do they may ask for help. - Teachers must collect in all the test materials and store them securely until they are required for session two.